zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 File retention takes precedence over file deletion.
 A Teams meeting recording expiration policy can't delete a Teams meeting recording with a Purview retention policy until after the retention period is completed.
 For example, if you have a Purview retention policy that says a file will be kept for five years and a Teams meeting recording expiration policy set for 60 days, the Teams meeting recording expiration policy permanently deletes the recording after five years.

-Once the recording reaches the expiration date, it gets deleted from the user’s OneDrive, and is copied to the tenant's Preservation Hold library.
+Once the recording reaches the expiration date, it gets deleted from the user's OneDrive, and is copied to the tenant's Preservation Hold library.
 Your users can't see the recording in OneDrive anymore, but as an admin, only you can find the recording in the Preservation Hold library.
 To learn more about the Preservation Hold library, see [Learn about retention for SharePoint and OneDrive](/purview/retention-policies-sharepoint#how-retention-works-for-sharepoint-and-onedrive).

 #### Expiration vs deletion policies